 If you identify as a young person of color, have a heart for social justice, or are constantly being challenged by your personal faith to make a better world, then we need you.
 MYNT gives young people a first-hand experience to create healthier and more equitable neighborhoods.
 Youth and adult allies work in community as a team, designing engaging campaigns through social media and other creative platforms.
 We organize exciting cultural moments to bring the community and resources together.
 Our goal is to see our communities thrive, free from the influence of tobacco, and this is how we are going to get there:

 - Passing legislation in our local communities to ban the sales of flavored tobacco, including menthol, and end the widespread epidemic that dates back to the 1950s-60s.

-- Mobilize and develop youth leadership coalitions to lead and engage their communities in this fight for a tobacco-free California in the Central Valley
+- Mobilizing and developing youth leadership coalitions to lead and engage their communities in this fight for a tobacco-free California in the Central Valley

-- Collaborate with faith-based communities to adapt tobacco-free places and campuses of worship
+- Collaborating with faith-based communities to adapt tobacco-free places and campuses of worship

 - Instagram: @mynt_cv